phreborn/MLCAF/Tutorial/TQFolder.md

 ```
 -->

-As an example we would like to annotated the our animal tree with tags to
+As an example we would like to annotate our animal tree with tags to
 indicate the animals skin type (`skin` tag), whether they are vegetarian (tag
 `vegetarian`) and their approximate global population.